SWxTREC/h3lioviz/README.md

 When you are ready to push your image, contact the web team infrastructure group for credentials and instructions on how to log in.
 Once this is complete you can run `./dockerctl.sh p` to publish your image to the server.

 ## Deploy H3lioViz
+Be sure to `npm run lint && npm test` before merging to the `dev` branch.

 Merges to the `dev` branch will automatically be deployed to <https://dev.swx-trec.com/h3lioviz>.
 This is the `dev` deploy in the AWS environment and the contents of the `dev` branch will be reflected there.

-Be sure to `npm run lint && npm test` before merging to the `dev` branch.
+To manually trigger a deploy of the dev branch, run this job: https://jenkins-build.lasp.colorado.edu/job/swx-h3lioviz-dev/

 ### Version and release